 Animal Sponsorships are a great way to celebrate the nature-loving friends and family in your life!
 Your contribution is used to help fund the care of all the amazing animals at the Minnesota Zoo.
 You're also helping support wildlife conservation both in Minnesota and around the world.

-We have five featured animals for you to choose from, highlighting the diversity of wildlife you can find throughout the Zoo.
+The available featured animals below highlight the diversity of wildlife you can find throughout the Zoo.
 Your sponsorship package will include:

 • A personalized digital certificate (emailed within 2-3 business days)